davpoolechem/JuliaChem.jl/docs/src/index.md

-# Introduction
+# Table of Contents

-Below is a list of the different modules that exist within JuliChem:
 ```@contents
 ```

+# Modules

+The different modules available for use in JuliChem can be seen in the Table of Contents above; clicking on a module will take you to its' documentation section.

 A given module Foo can be "executed" in the script by:
 1. Adding "using Foo" to the module list in InputScript.jl